 The next step is to pass 9 board exams, tests called the A.R.E.
 (Architectural Registration Exams).
 This step can be completed during IDP internship, but most interns prefer to get a few years of good experience under their belts before they can begin to think about the exams.
 Each board exam takes several hours to take and has a minimum of 100 questions.
 The graphic portions take 7-8 hours.

 Once these steps are completed, the architect-to-be, sometimes referred to as the graduate architect, will become registered with NCARB (the National Council of Architectural Registration Boards) and licensed in the state of which he/she has taken the exam.
-To double-check an architect’s credentials, contact NCARB to ensure that the person is registered and then check the state regulatory board to make sure that the person is licensed in the state of your project.
+Being registered through NCARB is not a requirement to be licensed in a particular state, but rather is used to help gain reciprocity in other states.
+The easiest way to verify that an architect is licensed to practice architecture in your state is to check the state regulatory board to make sure that the person is licensed in the state of your project.

 At the end of the day, architecture is ultimately subjective.
 Aside from the technical aspect of our profession it remains an art form.
 Choosing an architect is a very personal decision and should be based on your confidence in his/her ability and expertise to execute the work.
 We also feel that this decision should be based on the personal attention the architect promises to bring to you.
 Balber Architecture, Inc. pride ourselves on our 100% commitment to all of our clients.
 Our main goal is to exceed your expectations and set your mind at ease knowing that you have competent professionals at the helm with you at all times.
 We take extreme pride in all of our projects no matter how big or small and will always find the time to personally walk you through what needs to be done.
 Architectural projects can be extremely complicated and may involve numerous third party consultants.
 It would be our pleasure to put our talent, experience, and expertise to work for you.